 The IT & electronics industry is one of the fastest-growing industries in India, both in terms of production and exports.
 In fact, software development and IT-enabled services (ITeS) have made India’s brand equity a force to reckon with.
-Today, India is a vast market for IT, with a major production base.
-In 2014–15, direct employment in the IT & ITeS sector was estimated at 3.5 million.
-The demand for electronic products and systems in the country is estimated to reach US$ 400 billion by 2020.
+According to a study by Assocham and Ernst and Young (EY), the Indian electronics and hardware industry is expected to grow at a compound annual growth rate (CAGR) of 13-16 per cent to touch US$ 112-130 billion by 2018.

-- India has favourable government policy and regulatory support for the electronics & IT industry.
+- India has favorable government policy and regulatory support for the electronics & IT industry.

 - The industry offers a range of services, from low-end application development to high-end integrated IT solutions across multiple verticals, with a well-developed vendor base.